CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

    ![](media/pbi56.jpg)

-1. Navigate back to the browser and refresh the web page and scroll down to the bottom. click on **Ask a question (1)** button, paste **top customer states by units sold (2)** in the query box, and you'll be able visualize the results.
+1. Navigate back to the browser and refresh the web page and scroll down to the bottom. click on **Ask a question about your data(1)** button, paste **top customer states by units sold (2)** in the query box, and you'll be able visualize the results.

    ![](media/pbi57.jpg)